wp-plugins/responsive-menu/readme.txt

 <li> - Menu Link Background Hover Colour</li>
 <li> - Plus more...</li>
 </ul>
 The plugin creates a nice three-lined menu button that users can click to bring a slide out menu, which is easily navigated.
-Much better than those select drop-down menu's you see.
+A lot nicer and neater than the select drop-down menu alternative.
 <br /><br />
 The plugin is fully responsive if you have the viewport meta tag on your site, using media queries with the widths defined by you.
 <br /><br />
-It requires no shortcodes or fancy php code to be inserted by yourself making it very easy to install.
+It requires no shortcodes or fancy php code to be inserted by yourself making it very easy to install, with 26 customisable options, you can get it to look exactly as you want it too.
 <br /><br />
 It adds no extra HTTP requests to your site and the code added is extremely small (only a little jQuery and CSS).
 <br />